Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Scaling Decoder-Only Models does not Improve Performance

 Since scaling does not close the performance gap between architectures, we hypothesize that the stark differences in performance from plugging decoder-only models into these approaches are due to two reasons: First, they are penalized for being autoregressive, since each point in the sequence is treated as an individual token, and \textsc{GPT-2} and \textsc{Pythia} cannot condition on the sequence bidirectionally, which is necessary for waveforms with symmetry.
 Secondly, the predictions are not computed generatively, but instead, the representations of the last hidden layer are simply averaged.
 This does not take advantage of the strong generative capabilities that decoder-only models possess.

-We leave exploring the potential of the generative capabilities of encoder-only models for cross-modal adaptation for these particular tasks for future work, and in the following sections, we focus on addressing our first hypothesis as a means to improve the performance of decoder-only models using cross-model adaptation approaches.
+In the following sections, we focus on addressing our first hypothesis as a means to improve the performance of decoder-only models using cross-modal adaptation approaches, and leave the exploration of generation for cross-modal adaptation to future work.